shanemileham/shanemileham.github.io/_kb/business/management.md

 ### Managing People

+#### Alignment
+Make sure to get alignment on
+- Situation
+- Problems
+- Solutions
+- Expectations

+Tips for alignment
+- Summarize: "Let me make sure I understand you..." / "So what I hear you saying is..."
+- Definitions: "What do you mean by X?"

 #### Management Styles
 - DIRECTIVE “Do what I tell you” — Immediate Compliance
   - Motivators: threats & discipline